-- Core Study-Source Based Study (25% course) Power and Authority in the Modern World (compulsory) - One National Study (25% course) a study of a specific period of a nation in the 20th Century - Peace and Conflict Conflict in Europe (25% course) - Change in the Modern World one study.
+- Core Study: Power and Authority in the Modern World 1919-1946 (30 indicative hours) - One National Study (30 indicative hours) a study of a specific period of a nation in the 20th Century - Peace and Conflict (30 indicative hours) investigating a significant conflict during the 20th Century - Change in the Modern World (30 indicative hours)

 The HSC History Extension Course involves the study and evaluation of the ideas and processes used by historians to produce history.
 Part1 (60%) - students investigate the question "What is history?" through readings complied in a source booklet and through case study.
 Part 11 (40%) - students design, undertake and communicate a personal historical inquiry.
-To do extension you must be studying modern or ancient history 2U.
+To do extension you must be studying Modern or Ancient History 2U.